Here’s When You Will and Won’t Pay Resort Fees on Award Stays Here’s When You Will and Won’t Pay Resort Fees on Award Stays

 Here’s When You Will and Won’t Pay Resort Fees on Award Stays

 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-What are Resort Fees?
+What Are Resort Fees?

 Let's take a look at the policies in place for each major hotel loyalty program.

-Resort Fees Waived on Award Stays
+Which Brands Waive Resort Fees on Award Stays?

 Hilton Honors